 Moreover, this systematic precaution allows us to unambiguously distinguish true anomalies from other features that rarely might be induced during the subsequent grinding and polishing.
 Note that this precaution minimizes the risk of false rejection inherent the sample preparation process.

 In the final step, a plane and polished surface with few or negligible artefacts is produced to evaluate the status of the soldered connections of the devices.
 This is a multistage process as illustrated in the images, that combines several grinding and polishing operations.

 The choice of the methodology and the grinding/polishing parameters (abrasive surfaces, speed, applied force, lubricants…) have a decisive impact on the quality of the final surface finish.
-They are selected to disclose the “true” internal structure (final Polishing image), i.e a high equality surface free of artifacts such as deformation, stretches, pull outs and other features related to improper microsection processes.
+They are selected to disclose the “true” internal structure (final Polishing image), i.e a high equality surface free of artefacts such as deformation, stretches, pull-outs and other features related to improper microsection processes.
 This requires adapting grinding and polishing steps to the design and materials of the inspected device.

 Finally, our experienced technicians use a carefully refined polishing process to yield a smooth finish, which is then ready for optical and fluorescence microscopy analysis.

 As it was mentioned before a wrong microsectioning protocol can induce spurious features, artefact and even irreversible damage the sample.
 The former may lead to a sleading interpretation of the actual quality of the device/solder joint or inspected device.
 Being this a critical issue that does not only depends on the used protocol but also on the skills and training of the technical team conducting the activities, the European Space Agency (ESA) selects those laboratories that according to the higher quality standards are recommended to perform such operations.